SibilSoren/Edureka-Assignment-3/README.md

 # Edureka-Assignment-3

-Added have attached code snippets of each question
+I have attached code snippets of each question

 ## Code Snippet for Question 1